amalcyriac/Unified-Time-Table-code.init-/README.md

-Teaher and student both need to agree to make a change Send notification to the teacher and student once a change is made The teacher can appoint the CR from the website for that course (for the timetable purpose)
+Teaher and student both need to agree to make a change Send notification to the teacher and student once a change is made The teacher can appoint the CR from the website for that course (for the timetable purpose) If students’ vote is required for a change, it can be included.
+Then decisions can be made based on that If a change has happened, the concerned teachers/CR can be notified because some new opportunities might arise due to the change.
+(If teacher A has made a change, all CRs of those students who have the teacher will receive notification)
+We can save history to revert changes
+The current database is made to conserve space since timetable changes are not frequent.
+We can optimize it to make it better.

 ****